Wisconsin Wolfpack

 The Wisconsin Wolfpack was an American football franchise based in Wisconsin.
 The Wolfpack name and brand was used for two teams: an indoor football team in the Continental Indoor Football League and a traditional (outdoor) football team in the Mid Continental Football League.

 The indoor team played its home games at the Veterans Memorial Coliseum in Madison, Wisconsin in its inaugural season of 2009, but moved to the Hartmeyer Arena for the 2010 season.
-The outdoor team was somewhat nomadic throughout its history with regards to where it played its home games, however, outdoor games were generally played in the Milwaukee metropolitan area.
+The outdoor team was somewhat nomadic throughout its history with regard to where it played its home games, however, outdoor games were generally played in the Milwaukee metropolitan area.